9Tpercentmon/swbf2_loadremover/README.md

 3. Wierd things are happening pls help
     - Check if you have a **Scriptable Auto Splitter** on your layout (Right-click LiveSplit, then go Edit Layout).
 If there is a **Scriptable Auto Splitter** there, select it and click on the **minus** button on the left.

+4. I'm getting a _"It appears you're running an unknown version of SWBF2"_ error.
+    - Make sure you are using the default executable for your game version.
+If you are using a modified version, it may not work properly.
+Check the **Contact** section below for more help.

 ## ✉ Contact
 - You can reach me out on discord at **@Montuano** or by joining our [discord server](https://discord.gg/f8mHxWb)